Villarreal 1-1 Juventus: Vlahovic strikes on Champions League debut but Bianconeri pegged back

 The former Fiorentina striker broke the deadlock after just 32 seconds at El Madrigal, netting the fastest goal in the competition by a Bianconeri debutant.

-But Juve were pegged back when Dani Parejo capitalised on sloppy defending by equalising in the 66th minute.
+But Juve was pegged back when Dani Parejo capitalised on sloppy defending by equalising in the 66th minute.

 Leading the line in the Champions League for the first time since his move from Fiorentina, Vlahovic wasted no time in making his mark.